Zensui-ji

 Zensui-ji (善水寺) is a Buddhist temple in the Iwane neighborhood of the city of Konan, Shiga Prefecture, Japan.
 It belongs to the Tendai school of Japanese Buddhism.
 Its main image is a hibutsu statue of Yakushi Nyōrai, which was carved in 993.
 Its Hondō is a National Treasure.

 History

 The history of Zensui-ji is uncertain, as the documentary evidence of its foundation has been lost.
-The temple's legend states that it was founded by Empress Genmei during the Wado era (708-715), and that the tempe was originally called "Wado-ji".
+The temple's legend states that it was founded by Empress Genmei during the Wado era (708-715), and that the temple was originally called "Wado-ji".
 During the early Heian period, Saichō came to the temple to pray for rain, and converted it to the Tendai sect.
 Later, when Emperor Kanmu fell ill, Saichō sent water from a spring at this temple, and the emperor made a miraculous recovery.
-The emperor bestowed the name of "Zensui-ji" on the temple in commemoration of this event.
+The emperor bestowed the name of "Zensui-ji" on the temple to commemorate this event.
 At its peak, the temple grew to have 26 subsidiary temples, which occupied both mountains adjacent to the main temple.

 The temple is 3.9 kilometers, or approximately a one-hour walk, from Mikumo Station on the JR West Kusatsu Line.